buildbotics/bbctrl-firmware/MoveLifecycle.md

 On the first call to ``mp_exec_aline()`` a call is made to ``_exec_aline_init()``.
 This function may stop processing the move if a feedhold is in effect.
 It may also skip a move if it has zero length.
-Otherwise, it initializes the move runtime state (``mr``) by copying the move state from the planner buffer and initializing variables.
+Otherwise, it initializes the move runtime state (``mr``) copying over the variables set in the planner buffer.
 In addition, it computes waypoints at the ends of each trapezoid section.
-Waypoints are used later for position correction which adjust position for rounding errors.
+Waypoints are used later to correct position for rounding errors.

 ### Move execution
 After move initialization ``mp_exec_aline()`` calls ``_exec_aline_head()``,
 ``_exec_aline_body()`` and ``exec_aline_tail()`` on successive callbacks.
-Each of these functions are called repeatedly until the section finishes.
+These functions are called repeatedly until each section finishes.
 If any sections have zero length they are skipped and execution is passed immediately to the next section.
-During each section forward differencing is used to map the trapezoid computed during the planning stage to a fifth-degree Bezier polynomial S-curve.
-The curve is used to find the next target position.
+During each section, forward differencing is used to map the trapezoid computed during the planning stage to a fifth-degree Bezier polynomial S-curve.
+The curve is used to find the appropriate velocity at the next target position.

 ``_exec_aline_segment()`` is called for each non-zero section to convert the computed target position to target steps by calling ``mp_kinematics()``.
 The